davidwyly/rxn/docs/design-philosophy.md

 real metric.

 Rxn fits in your head:
-- The whole framework is ~3,000 LOC of PHP excluding tests.
+- The framework is ~10k LOC of PHP excluding tests; the dispatch spine — Container, Router, Pipeline, Binder, Validator, Request, Response — is ~3k of that, readable in one sitting.
+  Middlewares, OpenAPI, scaffolding, and the legacy ActiveRecord layer make up the rest and don't sit on the hot path.
 - One mental model (request → router → pipeline → controller →
   response) covers the request lifecycle.
 - One error envelope (RFC 7807) covers every failure mode.